intel-iot-devkit/motor-defect-detector-python/FFT/readme.md

 ## Get the code

-Open the example in a console or any python supported IDE (Spyder).
+Open the example in a console or any python supported IDE (for example Spyder).
 Set the working directory where your code and dataset is stored.

 ## Run the application